Dealing With Childhood Trauma

 childhood.
 A study performed by the Substance Abuse and Mental Health Services

-Administration found that more than two thirds of children reported at least one traumatic
+The administration found that more than two-thirds of children reported at least one traumatic

 event by the time they turned 16.
-This damage is so impactful that it often continues to affect
+This damage is so impact that it often continues to affect

 those who suffer from it well into their adulthood.
-There are a number of different ways that
+There are several different ways that

 childhood trauma can present itself or come about.
 Some of these traumas include: